“Madam, we have a problem.” The Hertz rental car man at the Paris airport said, pointing to a deep scratch on the front bumper of my rental car.

 I admitted that I was still traveling with the income generated from my savings, and as of now anyway, it seemed to be working.
 I think of all the expenses I had in New York that my old job helped to foster: a Manhattan apartment, expensive clothes (at least relative to what I wear now), expensive food, an expensive nightlife, expensive vacations.
 Instead of having that overhead, I’ve been living a minimalist lifestyle.
 And instead of being exhausted from the never-ending social life I had in NYC, I’ve been energized by unlimited inspiration found in different settings.
 I feel as though I’m ultimately getting more out of life.

 Looking for free lodging had led me to house sitting where I’ve taken care of centuries-old homes in France, retreat centers in northern California, log cabins in Alaska and beautiful farms in New Zealand.
-Looking for work exchanges (which include free lodging and food) guided me to work in safari lodges in Namibia, and nannying in a place like Kangaroo Island, Australia.
+Looking for work exchanges (which include free lodging and food) guided me to work in safari lodges in Namibia, and nannying in places like Kangaroo Island, Australia.
 It’s been through creativity (a result of being frugal), and taking more time for each day, that I’ve been able to get below the surface-layer that typically separates a culture from its visitors.
 I’ve had more time to explore a place, embed myself in a community, the people and its neighborhoods.
 For me, having a restrictive budget has meant a more fulfilling life.

 Saved by the Camera